Kankoda/VietnameseInput/README.md

 VietnameseInput is a Swift SDK that can be used to add Vietnamese TELEX, VNI, and VIQR input support to your apps on major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS).

-With VietnameseInput, your users don't have to switch to a Vietnamese keyboard to type in Vietnamese, which can be useful in certain kind of apps, like educational apps, games, custom iOS keyboard extensions, etc.
+VietnameseInput lets you type in TELEX, VNI, and VIQR, without having to switch to a Vietnamese keyboard.
+This can be useful in many different kind of applications, like games, educational apps, keyboard extensions, etc.

-VietnameseInput has various Vietnamese-specific models and diacritics that let you use language-specific functionality in more ways.

 ## Pricing

 This package requires a commercial license to be used.
 You can sign up for a license from the [product website][Website] or the [Gumroad store][Gumroad].

+You can also use the "FREE" license key when setting up the library, as described in [getting-started guide][Getting-Started].
+This gives you access to a capped version of the library, that can make at most 50 requests before it stops working.